melissadiep94/covid19-project/README.md

     -ideas:x-axis is  y-axis is

 Covid Act Now API
-Data sets includes data and metrics for cases (actual and new cases), vaccination (actual vaccines completed, administered), test (positive test, negative test), hospitalization (actual hospital beds), and death (cumulative death).
+    -Data sets includes data and metrics for cases (actual and new cases), vaccination (actual vaccines completed, administered), test (positive test, negative test), hospitalization (actual hospital beds), and death (cumulative death).
-Data can be retrieved by states.
+    -Data can be retrieved by states.
-Data set for NJ, time series has 11 319 entries, by counties.
+    -Data set for NJ, time series has 11 319 entries, by counties.
     *we need to find API about age and COVID analysis

 Census API
-we need some information on the states /state/county level about average income, and other stats about wealth, education level
+    -we need some information on the states /state/county level about average income, and other stats about wealth, education level

 Age statistics -

 Question / problems:
     -	Are we safe -: do a vaccination and new cases relate?
     -	Can linear regression be used to predict or describe COVID 19 over time (years 2020, 2021) based on death rate, vaccination, income/wealth, education level
     -	How NJ vs state in USA can be positioned (statistics over data)